DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

   - North-South Traffic: Data traffic that moves between a data center and external networks or clients.
 Traffic moves to/from endpoints on internal network to nodes on the public cloud/internet.
 Involves untrusted nodes.
 This brings security concerns like data comprise, DDoS attacks, inadequate authentication.

 - 4.1.9 Content Distribution Networks (CDN)
     - **Content Distribution Network (CDN)**: a collection of resource services deployed in numerous data centers across the internet in order to provide low latency, high performance, and high availability of the hosted content
         - CDNs provide multimedia performance quality through the concept of distributed data hosts, geographically distributed, closer to groups of customers
         - Provides geographic and logical load balancing; lower-latency and higher-quality throughput
     - Client-based CDN is often referred to as P2P (peer-to-peer)
+    - BitTorrent is an example of a peer-to-peer (P2P) content delivery network.
+It is commonly used for legitimate purposes to distribute large files like Linux ISOs and other freely distributed software packages and files in addition to its less legitimate uses.
+CloudFlare, CloudFront, and Akamai's Edge are all hosted CDNs.

 - 4.1.12 Edge Networks
     - Distributed networks that bring compute and storage resources physically closer to end users and devices on the edge of the network.